Analytics for Bloggers: What to Track and Which Tools to Use

 Best Analytics Tools for Bloggers

-Best for: Bloggers who want privacy-first analytics with modern features and a free tier.
+Best for: Privacy-first analytics with modern features and a free tier

-Copper Analytics is built for the post-cookie era.
+Copper Analyticsis built for the post-cookie era.
 It tracks pageviews, referrers, top pages, devices, and countries without using cookies or collecting personal data.
 No consent banners required.
-For bloggers specifically, the standout features are:

-- AI crawler tracking: See which AI bots (GPTBot, ClaudeBot, PerplexityBot) are crawling your posts and how often.
-As AI-powered search grows, knowing which posts AI systems are indexing is a strategic advantage.
+See which AI bots (GPTBot, ClaudeBot, PerplexityBot) are crawling your posts and how often.
+A strategic advantage as AI-powered search grows.

 Google Analytics is the industry standard, and GA4 is its latest iteration.
 It's free, incredibly powerful, and integrates with the entire Google ecosystem (Search Console, Ads, Looker Studio).
 For bloggers, GA4 offers event-based tracking, audience segmentation, funnel analysis, and predictive metrics.